aakers24/THM/Paths/SOC1/SOC1.md

     * Hardware came many centuries ago from putting the adjective "hard" and the noun "ware"- meaning an article of merchandise or manufactured good- together.
 Then when computers were invented software was created in the same way.
 Since then there have been many names derivative of software in the same way that malware is.

-    * Thus any software with malicious purpose can be classified as malware.
-There are categorisations of malware made based on behaviour.
+    * Thus any software with a malicious purpose can be classified as malware.
+There are categorisations of malware made based on behavior.

 * Malware is inherently dangerous.
 Precautions to be taken before analyzing malware include -